tobiashreiter/uk.co.compucorp.civicase/tests/backstop_data/Readme.md

 * Have at least that many acitivities on activity panel, so that it shows load more button

 ## Contact Section
-* Make sure the civicase is installed with demo data and should have a contact name matching "Betty" and at least have one activity for the contact.
+* Make sure 'admin' contact have atleast one activity

 ## Activities Section
 * Make sure that there exists at least one tag and one tagset for activities.

 ## Cases
 * Make sure there is a `sample.txt` file in the root of the folder.
+This is to test file upload functionality of files tab.
 ---

 # Covered Screens